cnsuhao/engine1/docs/Markdown/ScenarioFile.md

 NOTE: Each field is optional. <br>
 Connection can be one of : Off, Mask, Tube <br>
 Patient must be intubated to be connected as Tube <br>
-Anesthesia machine will be disconneted if intubation is removed. <br>
+Anesthesia machine will be disconnected if intubation is removed. <br>
 Patient cannot be intubated to be connected as Mask <br>
-Anesthesia machine will be disconneted if patient is then intubated. <br>
+Anesthesia machine will be disconnected if patient is then intubated. <br>
 Cannot have inhaler and anesthesia machine on at the same time <br>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 AnyAction {